CYPLP and Creative Industries

 CYPLP THEORY OF CHANGE

-To prepare young multipliers as change makers that will take up responsibilities in future to close gaps of leadership deficits in Nigeria, drive economic prosperity by influencing decisions and policies, dominating 20% political leadership role in the next 10 years at local, state and national levels for good governance and inclusive development.
+To prepare young multipliers as change makers that will take up responsibilities in future to close democratic gaps and leadership deficits in Nigeria, drive economic prosperity by influencing decisions and policies, dominating 20% political leadership role in the next 10 years at local, state and national levels for good governance and inclusive development.

 RESULT OF EVIDENCE BASED VOLUNTEERISM